leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: colourblindness-condition-paediatricophthalmology
 - What is colour blindness?
+- Colour blind how
+- I cant see red
 - What is colour deficiency?
 - What are the symptoms of colour blindness?
 - What are the types of colour blindness?